 Cracked teeth demonstrate many types of symptoms, including pain when chewing, temperature sensitivities, or even pain when biting down or releasing biting pressure.
 It is also common for pain to come and go, making it difficult to diagnose the cause of discomfort.

-Chewing can cause movement of the cracked pieces of your tooth, and the pulp within the tooth becomes irritated.
-Eventually, the pulp will become damaged and the tooth will consistently hurt, even when you are not chewing.
+Chewing can cause movement of the cracked pieces of your tooth, and/or allow bacterial entry causing the pulp to become irritated.
+Eventually, it will become damaged and the tooth will consistently hurt, even when you are not chewing.
 It is possible that cracks can lead to infection of the pulp tissue, which can spread to the bone and gum surrounding the problematic tooth.

 These are tiny cracks that only affect the outer enamel of the tooth.
 These cracks are more common in adults.
 These types of cracks are superficial and are usually of no concern.